utdemir/distributed-dataset/README.md

 * Control.Distributed.Dataset

   This module provides a `Dataset` type which lets you express transformations on a distributed multiset.

-  API is highly inspired from Apache Spark's RDD API.
-See the [example](/examples/gh/Main.hs) to get a taste.
+It's API is highly inspired by Apache Spark.

   It uses pluggable `ShuffleStore`'s for storing intermediate compuation results.
 See 'distributed-dataset-aws' for an implementation using S3.